 All CRC computers should have the career website up.
 Upon arrival to work your first task is to check the CRC POST, CRC Calendar, and CRC email accounts.
 Check the career website for changes and updates.
-Personal websites (Facebook, StumbleUpon, Sporcle, etc... are not to be accessed during work hours.
+Personal websites (Facebook, StumbleUpon, Sporcle, etc ...) are not to be accessed during work hours unless it is for work purposes (e.g., Graduate Survey).
 The computers in the Career Resource Center are for CRC use and not for your personal use.
 Checking your email periodically is fine, but making your email a priority over CA responsibilities is not.
 Web surfing for your personal use is not acceptable.